Skip to content

 In the third period, Michkov’s creativity flashed.
 He tried scoring between his legs and then got another shot on goal in the blink of an eye.

-Michkov logged 18 minutes, 32 seconds of ice time, including time on the first power-play unit, and finished with four shots on goal, one shot that missed the net, and a blocked shot on a Quinn Hughes point shot in the third.
+Michkov logged 18 minutes, 32 seconds of ice time, including time on the first power-play unit, and finished with four shots on goal, one shot that missed the net, and blocked a Quinn Hughes point shot in the third.
 He did have his name announced to the crowd — when he was called for hooking in the first period.

 “I feel like when I played my first game, I was really just trying not to mess up out there,” winger Joel Farabee said.
-“Those guys just went out there and played their game so that’s what we need them to do if we’re going to be successful.”
+“Those guys just went out there and played their game, so that’s what we need them to do if we’re going to be successful.”

 Michkov did not speak to the media after the game.